-Attach one or more images to your social media posts in the legacy compose box or Composer.
-These images will appear in preview when your post is published to your chosen social networks.
+Attach one or more images to your social media posts for visual interest.
+Images appear in preview when your post is published to your chosen social networks.
 Images attached in the Composer can be edited with its built-in photo editor.
 The Composer also supports adding alt text to Twitter images.

 In this article:

 |jpg, jpeg, png|